oorabona/meteor-dockerpad/README.md

 # Meteor Docker Pad

 This piece of software mostly derives from the work of [meteor-launchpad](https://github.com/jshimko/meteor-launchpad/).
-At first I was thinking about submitting PR, but I reconsidered when I found I did too many modifications in @jshimko code !
+At first I was thinking about submitting PR, but I reconsidered when I found I did too many modifications in [jshimko](https://github.com/jshimko) code !

 # Features